joni254/PowerBi/README.md

 # report
-A repository for data analysis project using python Pandas and PostgreSQL  .
+A repository for data analysis project using python PowerBi and MSSQL.